Still in Hollywood (song)

-"Still in Hollywood" is the debut single by American alternative rock band Concrete Blonde, which was released in 1986 from their self-titled debut studio album.
+"Still in Hollywood" is the debut single by American rock band Concrete Blonde, released in 1986 from their self-titled debut studio album.
 The song was written by Johnette Napolitano, and produced by Earle Mankey and Concrete Blonde.

 Background

 "Still in Hollywood" was released in December 1986 as Concrete Blonde's debut single after they signed to I.R.S.
 Records earlier in the year.
 I.R.S. launched the band with the release of the single and its video which, according to the label's vice president of sales, Barbara Bolan, allowed them to introduce the band at their "street-level best".
 The single and the band's self-titled debut album were successful in gaining the band a large cult following.

 Speaking of the song's reception, including at the band's live shows, Napolitano told the LA Weekly in 1987, "It's the weirdest thing in the world seeing kids in Toronto singing that song.
 Kids love it.
 In Syracuse, we asked some guys why they sang that song, and they went, 'cause it rocks, man!'
 Even people who've never been to Hollywood identify with it.
 And kids come up and say they hate the towns they live in, and even apologize for their towns."